ER season 7: Plot

 In the midst of being remodeled, for a more open, safe floorplan, the show's seventh season starts with John Carter completing his drug rehabilitation and trying to be who he was before he got stabbed, with the support of Abby Lockhart.
 Abby's own life is in disarray after she is forced to drop out of medical school, her bipolar mother Maggie Wyczenski comes to stay, her new romance with Luka Kovač hits many pitfalls, and she reaches a crossroads in her Nurse position at County.
-Tragedy ensues when Mark Greene is diagnosed with terminal cancer, giving him only weeks to live.
+Mark Greene and Elizabeth Corday decide to buy a house together and get married, but tragedy ensues when Mark is diagnosed with terminal cancer, giving him only weeks to live.
+Meanwhile, Elizabeth discovers that she is pregnant.
 Kerry Weaver also has some issues of her own as she deals with her new life.
 Benton tries to find a new spot at County.
-Not wanting to upset Elizabeth Corday – who is caught up in a malpractice suit – Mark keeps his illness a secret.
-After successful surgery, he proposes to her and she is heavily pregnant when they get married.
+Not wanting to upset Elizabeth – who is caught up in a malpractice suit – Mark keeps his illness a secret.
+After successful surgery, he and Elizabeth get married, with her heavily pregnant when they get married.
 In the 150th episode of ER, a massive train wreck mobilizes the ER doctors and nurses to the scene.